Latest posts by Gea Elika (see all)

 Although this may appear to be a simple matter, the choice can have a profound impact on an investor’s taxes, along with legal liability.
-It is important to give this serious thought prior to making an investment since changing it after can take some time and result in additional expenses.
-In addition, it may result in an unnecessary tax burden.
-There are a myriad of structures.
+It is important to give this serious thought before making an investment since changing it after can take some time and result in additional expenses.
+Also, it may result in an unnecessary tax burden.
+There is a myriad of structures.
 We will run through some of the basis ones.

 Investors can also own real property through a foreign corporation.
 This usually means any gain upon the sale is taxed at 35%.
 Although many non-resident aliens elect to purchase real estate under this method to avoid income and estate taxes, it is not as easy to accomplish in practice.